 We must, however, distinguish between a share allotment and a share transfer.
 With a share allotment, the shares are created and issued by the company to the people who become the company’s shareholders.
 Shares will generally be issued by the company at the start of its life and some companies will issue more shares later on.
 A share transfer, in contrast, involves existing shares being passed from an existing shareholder to someone else.
 That will always take place after the company has been formed and, although the company may be involved, it is not creating or allotting those shares.
-We’ve looked at how to transfer shares elsewhere, so we’ll focus on the allotment of shares here.

 The main reason a company will issue new shares is to raise money to finance the business.
 Some examples will help to show the different scenarios where an allotment of shares may be considered.
 Here’s our top 10: